stephsicilian/art_classifier/README.md

-# Art Classification with Convolutional Neural Networks (CNN)
+# Painting or Sculpture Classification with Convolutional Neural Networks

 This project is a binary image classifier built with PyTorch, designed to distinguish between two types of art: **sculptures** and **paintings**.
 The model uses a Convolutional Neural Network (CNN) architecture to classify images and is trained on a dataset of artwork images. <br>